FloLecorvaisier/pertussis-prn-invasion/README.md

     Where `a0`, `af`, `p0`, `tm`, `n`, `se`, `sr2` and `prop` are the model parameters and `nrep` is the number of simulations.

-    The outputs of this script can be found in the `precision-analyzes-1.zip` archive in thisXXX Zenodo record.
+    The outputs of this script can be found in the `precision-analyzes-1.zip` archive in [this](https://doi.org/10.5281/zenodo.17078285) Zenodo record.

 -   `6b-power-analyzes-2.R`: This script runs the simulations for the second precision analysis.
 It is meant to be run on a server using SLURM (see script below) but can also be run locally.
 It is nevertheless not advised to do so, as producing a reasonable number of simulations can take days.
 To run the script locally, you should open a terminal and run the following command: